 Our Windermere lake guide shows you where to park, where to catch ferries and hire boats, footpaths and cycle routes to explore and lake shore towns with facilities like toilets and cafes.Windermere Lake Guide

 Take to the water to truly experience Windermere.
-The many different options and tickets allow you to hop off, walk back or just sit back and watch the mountains, woodlands and islands unfold before you.
+There are different routes and tickets so you can hop off, walk back or just sit back and relax, and watch the mountains, woodlands and islands unfold before you.

 Windermere has arctic charr, brown trout, pike, perch, roach and eels, salmon and sea trout.
 Find out more on our Fishing page.

 Sailing dingy and yacht hire and courses are available at: